emacsmirror/evil-keypad/README.md

 ## What Is Evil Keypad?

 **Evil Keypad** is a transient key dispatch system for Emacs Evil users.
-Inspired by [Meow's Keypad](https://github.com/meow-edit/meow) and [God Mode](https://github.com/emacsorphanage/god-mode), it provides a fast and ergonomic way to enter Emacs commands—like `C-x C-f`, `M-x`, or `C-c a`—without holding modifier keys.
+Inspired by [Meow's Keypad](https://github.com/meow-edit/meow) and [God Mode](https://github.com/emacsorphanage/god-mode), it provides a fast and ergonomic way to enter Emacs commands like `C-x C-f`, `C-c C-x C-c`, or `C-u 4 C-x ^` without holding modifier keys.

 After pressing a trigger key (e.g., `,` or `SPC` in Evil normal state), you enter a short sequence of unmodified keys.
 Evil Keypad interprets this sequence into a standard Emacs keybinding and executes the resulting command, then automatically exits.
-Think modal input for commands, no chording, fewer custom leader keymaps needed.
+Think modal input for commands with no chording and fewer custom leader keymaps.

 ## Why Evil Keypad?